 Map Location for Day 10

 And that’s it for Part 2.
 I did a count, and yes, there’re over 20 unique things you can do outside of Osaka city and this excludes food and shopping.
-In fact, if you browse through Part 1 of our Osaka Itinerary, you can get more inspiration on places to visit around Osaka.
+For more travel inspirations, check out other posts in this Osaka Travel Series:

 This post may contain affiliate links.
 Read my full disclosure for more info.